Tannakian fundamental groups of blended extensions: Application to the Hodge conjecture for 1-motives

 Throughout this section $\FF$ is an algebraically closed subfield of $\CC$.

-Let $\mathbf{NMM}(\mathbb{F})$ be Nori's tannakian category of mixed motives over $\FF$ (\cite{No00}, see also the more easily available \cite{HM17}).
+Let $\mathbf{NMM}(\mathbb{F})$ be Nori's tannakian category of (ineffective mixed) motives over $\FF$ \cite{HM17}.
 We refer to the objects of $\mathbf{NMM}(\mathbb{F})$ as Nori motives.
 Let $\mathbf{MHS}$ be the category of rational mixed Hodge structures.
-In \cite{An19} Andr\'{e} proves the following theorem: \begin{thm}[Andr\'{e}] Let $M$ be a 1-motive\footnote{The reader should beware of the slight change in notation in this section; we will be using $M$ for a Deligne 1-motive, not the motive associated to it in a tannakian category of motives.} over $\FF$ (in the sense of Deligne \cite{De74}).
-Then the motivic Galois group of the Nori motive associated with $M$ coincides with its Mumford-Tate group. \end{thm} Here, by the motivic Galois group of a Nori motive one means the tannakian group of the motive with respect to the ``Betti" fiber functor, which is the composition of the Hodge realization functor $\mathbf{NMM}(\mathbb{F}) \rightarrow \mathbf{MHS}$ and the forgetful functor from $\mathbf{MHS}$ to the category of finite-dimensional rational vector spaces.
-The Mumford-Tate group of the motive is the tannakian group of the Hodge realization of $M$ with respect to the forgetful fiber functor.
-The latter group is always canonically a subgroup of the former, and the Hodge-Nori conjecture (which is a variant of the Hodge conjecture) predicts that the two groups are the same for every object of $\mathbf{NMM}(\mathbb{F})$ (as long as $\FF$ is algebraically closed, which is what we assume throughout).
+In \cite{An19} Andr\'{e} proves the following theorem: \begin{thm}[Andr\'{e}] Let $M$ be a 1-motive\footnote{Note the slight change in notation in this section; we will be using $M$ for a Deligne 1-motive, not the motive associated with it in a tannakian category of motives.} over $\FF$ (in the sense of Deligne \cite{De74}).
+Then the motivic Galois group of the Nori motive associated with $M$ coincides with its Mumford-Tate group. \end{thm} Here, by the motivic Galois group of a Nori motive one means the fundamental group of the Nori motive with respect to the ``Betti" fiber functor, which is the composition of the Hodge realization functor $\mathbf{NMM}(\mathbb{F}) \rightarrow \mathbf{MHS}$ and the forgetful functor from $\mathbf{MHS}$ to the category of finite-dimensional rational vector spaces.
+The Mumford-Tate group of the motive is the fundamental group of its Hodge realization with respect to the forgetful fiber functor.
+The Mumford-Tate group is always canonically a subgroup of the motivic Galois group, and the motivic version of the Hodge conjecture for Nori motives predicts that the two groups are the same for every object of $\mathbf{NMM}(\mathbb{F})$.

-Andr\'{e}'s proof of the Hodge-Nori conjecture for 1-motives uses a deformation argument to reduce the problem to the case of semisimple 1-motives.
+Andr\'{e}'s proof of Theorem \ref{thm: Andre's thm} uses a deformation argument to reduce the problem to the case of semisimple 1-motives.
 This semisimple case was proved earlier by Andr\'{e} himself in \cite{An96} in the setting of motives via motivated correspondences.
 Arapura \cite{Ar13} has proved that Andr\'{e}'s category of motives constructed via motivated correspondences is canonically equivalent to the full subcategory of $\mathbf{NMM}(\mathbb{F})$ consisting of semisimple objects, so that Andr\'{e}'s result in \cite{An96} also resolves the case of semisimple 1-motives for the Nori setting.